dunxtand/shopify-search-bar/README.md

 ### Motivation

 There are plenty of apps on the [Shopify App Store](https://apps.shopify.com/), but not many of them are very customizable.
-This module just takes care of the searching and appending, and lets you define your own behavior during the lifecycle of the request via JS callbacks.
+This module just takes care of the boilerplate JS and lets you define your own behavior if you like.

 ### Installation